uselessidbr/nvidia-driver/README.md

 1) Create a new template for the GPU NODES so we don't need to manually change the VMs after it being created;
 2) The template must have UPDATED HW VERSION;
 3) We didn't change the BOOT OPTIONS to EFI as suggested in NVIDIA Docs;
-4) NVIDIA DASHBOARD doesn't work on 4.9.
+4) NVIDIA DASHBOARD doesn't work on 4.9;
+5) GPU's NODES autoscaling.